 Want to learn more about Higher Logic’s Engagement Platform?

 How We Know the 90-9-1 Rule for Online Community Engagement is Officially Outdated

-Community Strategy, Community Strategy // We see communities generating impressive results for their organizations every day.
+Community Strategy, HL News // We see communities generating impressive results for their organizations every day.
 To do that, a community needs to have solid engagement.
 The 90-9-1 rule just doesn’t align to that.

-Community Strategy, Community Strategy, Community Strategy // Industry research proving community ROI and the positive impact on loyalty indicates that communities are a must-have for organizations.
+Community Strategy, HL News // Industry research proving community ROI and the positive impact on loyalty indicates that communities are a must-have for organizations.

 Online Communities in 2020: 28 Key Facts + Statistics to Know

-Community Strategy, Community Strategy, Community Strategy, Community Strategy // Online community stats from The State of Community Management 2020, an annual report by The Community Roundtable, covering ROI, use cases, and engagement.
+Community Strategy, HL News // Online community stats from The State of Community Management 2020, an annual report by The Community Roundtable, covering ROI, use cases, and engagement.